landenlabs2/all_Log/README.md

 This implementation futher extends the logging by wrapping ALog in another enumeration called <b>AppLog</b>.
-The AppLog enumeration is used to create named loggers which can be used to log  common actions such as Network access, Parsing XML, Fragments, etc.
+The AppLog enumeration is used to create and manage named loggers which can be used by common code or actions such as Network access, Parsing XML, Fragments, etc.
 The AppLog enumeration futher extends the logging flavors by supporting alternate logging destinations, such as a private log file or No Logging.
+By configuring these named loggers you can control which features in your code are actively logging and where they log.

 ```java
 public enum AppLog {